hazelcast/hazelcast/hazelcast-documentation/src/QueryCriteriaAPI.md

 Set<Employee> employees = map.values( predicate );
 ```

-In the above sample, `predicate` verifies whether the entry is active and its `age` value is less than 30.
+In the above example code, `predicate` verifies whether the entry is active and its `age` value is less than 30.
 This `predicate` is
 applied to the `employee` map using the `map.values(predicate)` method.
 This method sends the predicate to all cluster members
 and merges the results coming from them.
-As you can guess, since the predicate is communicated between the members, it needs to
+Since the predicate is communicated between the members, it needs to
 be serializable.

 ![image](images/NoteSmall.jpg)***NOTE:*** *Predicates can also be applied to `keySet`, `entrySet` and `localKeySet` of Hazelcast distributed